NUWCDIVNPT/stig-manager/README.md

 Once you see this line, you can exit the log output by typing `Ctrl-C`.

 ### 5. Initialize STIG Manager Classic with demonstration data
-*The initialization process has dependencies requiring you to run the orchestration on a Linux host.
-We will remove this dependency shortly.*

-You will now run a script that will initialize and populate the STIG Manager Classic database with demonstration data and STIGs. **By default, data is not persisted when the Oracle container is destroyed.** If you wish to persist data, you must edit `docker-compose.yml` to mount a volume to `/ORCL` in the Oracle container.
+You will now run a few commands that will prepare the containers and run a script on the web container to populate the STIG Manager Classic database with demonstration data and STIGs. **By default, data is not persisted when the Oracle container is destroyed.** If you wish to persist data, you must edit `docker-compose.yml` to mount a volume to `/ORCL` in the Oracle container.

-    cd stigman-init
-    ./stigman-init.sh
+    docker cp docker_db_1:/u01/app/oracle/product/12.2.0/dbhome_1/rdbms/admin/utl32k.sql stigman-init/db/utl32k.sql
+    docker exec -it docker_web_1 bash ./stigman-init/stigman-init.sh

 The initialization script will ask to perform the following functions:
 - Create the STIG Manager Classic schemas